Friday, June 05, 2020

 Graphics and Sounds

-Visually, Line Of Fire is an oxymoron as it impresses and shocks in equal measure.
+Visually, Line of Fire is an oxymoron as it impresses and shocks in equal measure.
 Overscan is utilised with top and bottom borders removed to provide tons more pixels.
-I loved the comically bold palette, the sprites are huge and those explosions are ginormous!
-Sadly, the sprites look like I've drawn them and the framerate is shocking.
-In fact, it's possibly the worst performance I've seen from an Atari ST which is a sad thing to type.
+I loved the comically bold palette, the sprites are huge, and those explosions are ginormous!
+Sadly, the sprites look like I've drawn them, and the framerate is shocking.
+It's possibly the worst performance I've seen from an Atari ST, which is a sad thing to type.

-I must admit, I'm not a huge fan of crosshair shooters but Line Of Fire shocked me.
-There's no 2D landscape with pop-up cardboard soldiers waiting to be shot.
-Instead, we have a first-person perspective similar to something like Narco Police but in overscan.
-Which is kinda cool for a machine with only half a meg Ram!
+I must admit, I'm not a huge fan of crosshair shooters, but Line Of Fire shocked me.
+There's no 2D landscape with pop-up cardboard soldiers; instead, we have a first-person perspective similar to something like Narco Police, but in overscan.
+Which is kinda cool for a machine with only 512k RAM.

-However, this conversion is screwy and appears to do everything to make the Atari ST perform like a Vic-20.
-I would never compare a home computer to that of an arcade machine with its faster processors, sprite scaling hardware, etc but this feels rushed and should have been better.
+However, this conversion is screwy and appears to do everything to make the Atari ST perform like a Vic-20 (cough, cough, lame Amiga port).
 I don't understand what Creative Materials was thinking.
-Then again, aren't these the guys that gave us Street Fighter 2 and Days Of Thunder?
+Then again, aren't these the guys that gave us Street Fighter 2 and Days of Thunder?

-I enjoyed Line Of Fire because it's different from what I usually play.
-It's better with a friend as it's not balanced for solo play, but at least it provides a few continues to keep you interested.
-I'm glad I didn't buy this terrible game, but I still enjoyed rampaging through the various levels.
-Worth playing - but only with a friend.
+I enjoyed Line of Fire because it's different from what I usually play.
+It's best with a friend as it's not balanced for solo play, but at least it provides a few continues to keep you interested.
+I'm glad I didn't buy this terrible game, but I still enjoyed rampaging through the levels.
+Worth playing, but only in coop with someone.

 Floppy - Bad Brew Crew #33 (Stonish)